M1 Finance vs. Robinhood: Overview

 Which is better, M1 Finance or Robinhood?

 Both trading apps provide investors a different set of benefits depending on their investment strategy and goals.
-Investors that want to trade stocks, ETFs, or cryptocurrency in real time could benefit from choosing Robinhood over M1 Finance.
-Those who are interested in automated portfolio management might appreciate what M1 Finance has to offer.
-The better app for you will depend upon your unique needs and situation.
+Investors who want to trade stocks, ETFs, or cryptocurrency in real time could benefit from choosing Robinhood over M1 Finance.
+Those who are interested in automated portfolio management might appreciate what M1 Finance offers.
+The better app for you will depend on you.

 Is Robinhood safe?